bayer106/jsonDataProcessingLab/README.md

 - Move the seed.js into your config directory.
 - Make sure that your .gitignore contains the .idea, /server/config/environment/production.js, etc. Use past .gitignore for reference.
 - Once you have checked your .gitignore, add your project to the repsoitory and commit.
 - You will be using your test database (just like we did last time).
 You will be using a read-only access on a different database for your production code.
+- Added Change

 ## Using the generator to create your project
 We are using yeoman generator: http://yeoman.io/generators/